eirikt/default-webapp-vue-vite-vercel/README.md

 pnpm deploy:production
 ```

-***Notify your client that their web page (soon to be a *web app*) is up and running 🎉😄***
+**Notify your client that their web page (soon to be a *web app*) is up and running 🎉😄**
 ...the very, very first version of it, that is.

 For a real web app, a personal domain name is (close to) mandatory.
-We will not do that as part of our setup, at least not yet.
+We won't do that as part of our setup, at least not yet.
-The routines are described here:
+Anyway, the routines are described here:
 https://vercel.com/docs/projects/domains/

 <p>